erbou-sdsc/go-libtorch-tutorial/README.md

 ### Test the Go-C++ binding for CNN

 This example demonstrates the same convolutional neural network (CNN) model in a system that integrates Go and C++ to optimize GPU utilization and prevent GPU starvation.
-Multiple goroutines submit inference requests via a Go channel, which are collected by the Inference Aggregator goroutine.
-Once the batch is either ready or the timeout is exceeded while waiting for additional requests, it is forwarded to the C++ API.
+Multiple goroutines submit inference requests, along with a pointer to their respective callback channel, through a buffered Go channel.
+These requests are then aggregated into a batch by the Inference Aggregator goroutine.
+Once the batch is either ready or a timeout is reached while waiting for additional requests, it is forwarded to the C++ API.
 The C++ layer offloads the computation to the GPU.
 After the GPU computation is complete, the results are desaggregated and sent back to the corresponding goroutines through callback channels.

 The system’s performance can be tuned through optional CLI arguments, which allow adjustment of factors such as batch size, the number of sender goroutines, and the number of requests per sender.